 All Bullseye Blades are designed for maximum performance and ease of use.
 Each design incorporates ergonomics and indexing/reference points for a consistent grip.
 On the rotational designs these include trigger grooves on the handle and spine, thumb ramps, and exposed tang on the butt of the knife.
 On instinctive designs there are index finger grooves located at the near the balance point, as well as a belly swell the aid in long distance throws.
-Also, all Bullseye Blades handles are “picture framed”, meaning the are held back from the edge of the tang to help protect them when you miss.
+Also, all Bullseye Blades handles are “picture framed”, meaning the handles are held back from the edge of the tang to help protect them when you miss.

 YES!
 All my designs are intended for Competition use and meet the standards for IKTHOF, Blade Aces and more.